A dichotomy theory for the height functions of the BKT transition: Introduction

-We are typically interested in the law of $h$ in the family $(\mu_\Lambda)_{\Lambda\ssubset\Z^2}$ for a fixed potential function $V$.
-In this article, we restrict to potential functions which are super-Gaussian.
+We are typically interested in the law of $h$ in the family $(\mu^\dscrt_\Lambda)_{\Lambda\ssubset\Z^2}$ for a fixed potential function $V$.
+In this article, we restrict to potential functions which are \emph{super-Gaussian}.

-\begin{definition}[Super-Gaussian potentials] An unbounded convex symmetric potential function $V:\Z\to\R$ is \emph{super-Gaussian} whenever its second derivative $V^{(2)}:\Z\to[0,\infty)$ defined by satisfies $V^{(2)}(a+1)\leq V^{(2)}(a)$ for all $a\geq 0$.
+\begin{definition}[Super-Gaussian potentials] A \emph{potential function} is an unbounded convex symmetric function $V:\Z\to\R$.
+We say that a potential function $V$ is \emph{super-Gaussian} whenever its second derivative $V^{(2)}:\Z\to[0,\infty)$ defined by satisfies $V^{(2)}(a+1)\leq V^{(2)}(a)$ for all $a\geq 0$.
 Write $\Phi$ for the set of super-Gaussian potential functions.
 The class $\Phi$ is endowed with a natural topology $\calT$, namely the pull-back along the map

 where the first component of the codomain is endowed with the $\ell^\infty$ topology and the second component with the natural topology on the extended number line $[0,\infty]$ (which makes the extended line connected).
-Observe that this topology does not distinguish potentials which differ by a constant, which is natural because such potentials induce the same probability measures $(\mu_\Lambda)_\Lambda$. \end{definition}
+Observe that this topology does not distinguish potentials which differ by a constant, which is natural because such potentials induce the same probability measures $(\mu^\dscrt_\Lambda)_\Lambda$. \end{definition}

-Examples include the discrete Gaussian model $V(a)=\beta a^2$ and the solid-on-solid model $V(a)=\beta|a|$, each defined at any inverse temperature $\beta>0$.
-If $V$ is any super-Gaussian potential with $V(0)=0$ and $V(1)=\beta>0$, then $(a\mapsto \beta |a|)\leq V\leq (a\mapsto \beta a^2)$, and therefore the discrete Gaussian model and the solid-on-solid model may informally be seen as the extremal points of the set of super-Gaussian potentials.
-Coincidentally, these two models are precisely the two height function models considered in the original work of Fröhlich and Spencer~\cite{frohlich1981kosterlitz}.

-For super-Gaussian potentials it is known that $\Var_{\mu_\Lambda}[h_x]$ is increasing in $\Lambda$, see~\cite{LO}.
-This is due to the absolute-value-FKG property of such potentials (Lemma~\ref{lem:pos_abs}), which is of central importance in this article and will be discussed at great lengths.
-In particular, the above monotonicity implies that the variance converges to some limit in $[0,\infty]$ as $\Lambda\uparrow\Z^2$.
-We use this as a definition for the localisation-delocalisation transition.